 For a current list of Pilbara Rail's locomotives, complete with -9 serial numbers, build dates and livery, click here: Pilbara Rail Loco Colours, or to download as a PDF here.

-Hamersley Iron operate a modern fleet of General Electric C44-9W, or Dash 9 locomotives designated the 70 Class.
-These units are rated at 4,400 horsepower and allowed HI to totally replace their locomotive fleet in 1995, when a further 3 units arrived in early 2001 this delivery bolstered the fleet to 32 locos.
+Hamersley Iron operates a modern fleet of General Electric C44-9W, or Dash 9 locomotives designated the 70 Class.
+These units are rated at 4,400 horsepower and allowed HI to totally replace their mixed ALCo, GE and EMD locomotive fleet in 1995, when a further 3 units arrived in early 2001 this delivery bolstered the fleet to 32 locos.
 These were the first locos in Australia to have the 'Rollerblade' style of bogie.

 A typical consist is 2 Dash 9 locos on the point with up to 234 ore waggons trailing behind loaded with 105 tonnes of iron ore.
 They also use a banking pair of locos to push trains out of Paraburdoo up to Tom Price and also to push trains out of HIY (Yandicoogina).
 Hamersley Iron run the heaviest trains in the world with head end power.